DIY Green Living News – Making Solar Panels

 Green Living Education – How to make your own solar panels

 Unfortunately, I am not mechanically inclined and have trouble making anything that requires more than duct tape.
-If you are handly with building things, you may be able to make solar panels yourself and save the cost of hiring someone to do it, which is very expensive.
+Normally a DIY video or instructions just leaves me confused.
+However, if you are handly with building things, you may be able to make solar panels yourself and save the cost of hiring someone to do it, which is very expensive.

 As the cost of professional solar panel installation fees is quickly rising nowadays, people are becoming more reliant on their own skills and effort in building things.